-I started building Pitts at fourteen years old.
-My first Pitts flight was at 17 years old.
-With no previous Pitts time, strapped in the S1 I started flying it two to three hours a day.
-I had over 1,000 hours in the Pitts Specials before I was 20 years old.
+Eddie started building Pitts at fourteen years old.
+His first Pitts flight was at 17 years old.
+With no previous Pitts time, strapped in the S1 he started flying it two to three hours a day.
+Eddie had over 1,000 hours in the Pitts Specials before I was 20 years old.

-I flew at airshows with Jimmy Franklin, Steve Franklin, Duane Cole, Marion Cole, Harold Newman, and more when I was at eighteen years old.
-I also started flying formula ones at 18 years old...
-Those were some great times in the USA...
-Read more
+Eddie flew at airshows with Jimmy Franklin, Steve Franklin, Duane Cole, Marion Cole, Harold Newman, and more when I was at eighteen years old.

 Richard has been flying for the last 33 years and started his aviation career flying in the RAF Flying the Tornado GR1 in a low level ground attack role.

-Flying is in my family's DNA.
-My father Ken flew fast jets in the RAF and he was famous for his Hunter and Lightning aerobatic displays.
-Having thrown the gauntlet down I picked it up...
-Read More
+Flying is in Richard's family DNA.
+His father Ken flew fast jets in the RAF and he was famous for his Hunter and Lightning aerobatic displays.

 An aeromodeller from age 8, flying RC since 1972, he is currently a BMFA Examiner and a member of Colchester MAC.
 John has been a national category competition winner and now flies pattern (aerobatics), scale, rotary-wing, gliders and experiments with hybrid aircraft concepts.